-North Dakota House fails to override personal pronouns veto
+Veto stands: Transgender pronouns OK in North Dakota schools

-North Dakota’s House lawmakers on Monday failed to override the governor’s veto of a bill that would have restricted teachers and staff from referring to transgender students by the personal pronouns they use.
+Teachers in North Dakota can still refer to transgender students by the personal pronouns they use, after lawmakers on Monday failed to override the governor’s veto of a controversial bill to place restrictions on educators.

-House lawmakers fell short of the two-thirds majority needed to override the veto.
+House lawmakers fell short of the two-thirds majority needed to block the veto.
 This happened days after Republican Gov. Doug Burgum’s office announced the veto and the Senate overrode it.

-The bill would have prohibited public school teachers and employees from acknowledging the personal pronouns a transgender student uses unless they received permission from the student’s parents as well as a school administrator.
+The bill would have prohibited public school teachers and employees from acknowledging the personal pronouns a transgender student uses, unless they received permission from the student’s parents as well as a school administrator.

 It would have also prohibited government agencies from requiring employees to acknowledge the pronouns a transgender colleagues uses.